Ubiquitin-protein ligase E3B: Clinical significance

-Mouse models of Ube3b deficiency and UBE3B/Ube3b targets
+Mouse models

 Deletion of murine ortholog Ube3b leads to severe developmental delay in mice.
 The conventional knockout of Ube3b leads to a growth retardation, decreased grip strength, and loss of vocalization associated with the metabolic disease with nucleotide metabolism and the tricarboxylic acid cycle being the most affected.
 Such metabolic disturbances were also found in KOS patients.
 In this context, UBE3B ubiquitinated α-ketoacid dehydrogenase kinase (BCKDK).
 Forebrain-specific conditional Ube3b knockout mice showed impaired spatial learning, altered social interactions, and repetitive behaviors.
 Ube3b knockout neurons exhibited decreased dendritic branching, increased density and aberrant morphology of dendritic spines, altered synaptic physiology, and changes in hippocampal circuit activity.
 Dendritic and spine phenotype was regulated by Ube3b in a cell-autonomous manner.
 Murine Ube3b ubiquitinated the catalytic γ-subunit of calcineurin, Ppp3cc, the overexpression of which phenocopied Ube3b loss with regard to dendrite branching and dendritic spine density.